- Spill over, burner placement or assembly, pot or pan size

 - Clean food particles out of holes in the burner ring using a toothpick.

-- Ensure burner ring(s) / cap(s) are positioned properly.
-If burner cap screws into burner head, ensure it is tightly fastened; burners will not light without these in place.
+- Verify the burner ring(s) or cap(s) are positioned properly.
+If the burner cap screws into burner head, ensure it is tightly fastened; burners will not light without these in place.

 - Verify power is supplied to the product.

 - If the burner or unit was not used in a while, more clicking may occur.
-Turn the burner off after 30 seconds if not lit, wait a minute and try again.
+Turn the burner off after 10 seconds if not lit, wait one minute and try again.

 - It may take time to clear the lines of air and deliver gas to the burner for ignition.